 Kaštelet is on the south side of Marjan Hill, with beautiful clear water, fewer crowds, and plenty of locals.
 This is a pebble beach and most people bring their own snacks and drinks as available service seems to change from year to year.

 Bene beach is on the west side of Marjan Hill, and it is a great place for families.
 The beach is one of the few that has natural shade from local pine trees, making it highly desirable.
 There is a playground, soccer field, and tennis courts for those who don’t want to swim.
-A bar and restaurant is right next to the beach, making it the perfect spot for a day out.
+A bar and restaurant are right next to the beach, making it the perfect spot for a day out.

 Enjoy one of Split’s museums

-Meśtrovič Gallery – Ivan Meštrović is one of Croatia’s famous sculptors and creator of the enormous statue of Grgur Ninski that stands in front of the palace’s Golden Gate.
+Meśtrovič Gallery – Ivan Meštrović is one of Croatia’s famous sculptors and the creator of the enormous statue of Grgur Ninski that stands in front of the palace’s Golden Gate.
 This gallery features close to 200 of his works and it is surrounded by peaceful gardens perfect for escaping city crowds.

 Where to Eat in Split